SCanDroid/SCanDroid/README.md

 - wala_shrike.jar
 - wala_util.jar

 Modify your WALA properties file according to [WALA:Getting Started](http://wala.sourceforge.net/wiki/index.php/UserGuide:Getting_Started#Configuring_WALA_properties).
-Specifically you may need to change the **java_runtime_dir** property to your JRE path.
+Specifically, you may need to change the **java_runtime_dir** property to your JRE path.

 Place other dependencies in SCanDroid/lib (dexlib, JUnit, JGraphT, etc...)

 Finally, SCanDroid uses the Android library during the analysis.
 The Android jar included in the [Android SDK](developer.android.com/sdk) includes methods that are stubbed out.
-This makes it lightweight and ideal for download and development.
-However SCanDroid requires either a well modeled Android library or the full implementation.
+This makes it lightweight and ideal for download and development, however SCanDroid requires either a well modeled Android library or the full implementation.
 You may model your own, compile the full implemntation, or download a precompiled version online.

 Compiling SCanDroid
 ```